Ireland Itinerary

 (This hotel had a good location but was my least favorite of the trip.
 We had few choices since Ed Sheeran was playing in Dublin that weekend.)

 Spend the day exploring Dublin.
 Go to the Guinness Factory.
+Learn about the brewing process, explore interactive exhibits, and enjoy a perfectly poured pint at the Gravity Bar, which offers panoramic views of the city.
 (Book your ticket ahead of time or you’ll have a wait.)

 Go see Christ Church Cathedral.
 Then do some shopping on Grafton Street.

 Finally, do the Vikings Splash Tour.
 (It’s like a duck tour.
 Cheesy and touristy, but a fun way to see the city and even get a view from the water.
+This quirky amphibious tour takes you through the city’s streets and waterways, all while your guide keeps you laughing with lively commentary.
 Kids will love it.
 Adults will tolerate it.)

 I would have loved to have toured Kilmainham Gaol (an old prison) but you need to book tickets about 2 weeks in advance.